hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 The Channel Interface (CHIF) driver is an HPE proprietary driver allowing  in-band communication between applications and the Insight Lights Out (iLO) within HPE iLO based servers.
 This driver can only be loaded by the operating system (OS) kernel when an iLO chip set is embedded in the computer.

 It is packaged with HPE applications requiring it and should never be imported or manipulated manually.
-However, for home grown Python or PowerShell applications using HPE libraries or PowerShell Cmdlets, you can download it from
+However, for home grown applications using the HPE Redfish library or PowerShell Cmdlets, you can install it from HPE Software ProLiant Pack (SPP) or download it from the [HPE Support Center](https://internal.support.hpe.com/hpesc/public/km/search#q=ilo%205%20channel%20interface%20driver&t=DriversandSoftware&sort=relevancy&numberOfResults=25).

 ![The CHIF driver allows communication between applications and iLO](/img/chifdriver.png "The CHIF driver allows communication between applications and iLO")